hiteshpatel379/PyWATER/README.md

 -------- | -----------
 PDB id | The PDB id of the protein for which you like to find conserved waters.
-Chain id | The chain identifier of the protein for which you like to find conserved waters in above mentioned PDB. sequence identity | All the protein structures, clustered by BlastClust, having sequence identity more than given cutoff will be superimposed to find the conserved water molecules in query protein chain. resolution cutoff | All the protein structures to be superimposed will be filtered first according to the structure resolution cutoff.
-Only structures with better resolution than given cutoff will be used further. refinement accessment method | Choose either 'Mobility' or 'Normalized B-factor' as criteria to assess the refinement quality of crystal structure.
+Chain id | The chain identifier of the protein for which you like to find conserved waters in above mentioned PDB. sequence identity cutoff | All the protein structures, clustered by BlastClust, having sequence identity more than given cutoff will be superimposed to find the conserved water molecules in query protein chain. resolution cutoff | All the protein structures to be superimposed will be filtered first according to the structure resolution cutoff.
+Only structures with better resolution than given cutoff will be used further. refinement assessing method | Choose either 'Mobility' or 'Normalized B-factor' as criteria to assess the refinement quality of crystal structure.
 Program will filter out the water molecules with bad refinement quality. inconsistency coefficient threshold | Any two clusters of water molecules will not be closer than given inconsistency coefficient threshold.
 Value ranges from 0 to 2.4. degree of conservation | Water molecules will be considered CONSERVED if their probability of being conserved is above given cutoff.
 Value ranges from 0 to 1.